genkgo/mail/README.md

 - Only uses TLS < 1.2 if not otherwise possible
 - Discourages SSL
 - DKIM signed message
-- Security is high prioritized
+- Security is highly prioritized
+- Use IMAPv4 to read messages from your mailbox
 - SMTP server for testing purposes
 - Great RFC compliance
 - Cast messages to valid string source